Anima Holding: History

 On 15 April 2015, it was announced Poste Italiane would purchase MPS' stake of Anima in a €215.2 million deal.
 In December 2017, Anima and Poste Italiane signed an agreement to help develop Poste Italiane's asset management activities.

 In August 2017, it was agreed that Anima would acquire rival investment management firm, Aletti Gestielle from BPM for €700 million.

 In October 2022, it was reported that the Italian government wanted to keep ownership of Anima in domestic hands and backed Poste Italiane to increase its holdings in Anima.
 Back in May that year, Amundi acquired a stake in Anima which sparked concerns about expansion plans from foreign entities.
 At that time, Anima closed its operations in Dublin, Ireland and relocated it staff back to Milan.

 In February 2023, private equity firm, Fondo Strategico Italiano acquired a 9% stake of Anima.
 Around the same time Anima came to an agreement to acquire 80% of alternative investment firm, Castello SGR from Oaktree Capital Management for €60 million.

 In November 2023, Anima signed a deal to acquire Italian investment manager, Kairos from Julius Baer Group for €20-25 million.

 In November 2024, Banco BPM initiated a takeover bid for Anima Holding and announced that it plans to launch a voluntary tender offer for the remaining shares of Anima Holding it did not already own (22%).
 Banco BPM launched its buyout offer in March 2025, at a price of €7 per share, for an overall amount of €1.55 billion and, by the beginning of April 2025, Banco BPM's stake in Anima reached 90%, thus granting the Italian Bank the control of Anima.

+Since February 2026, Saverio Perissinotto has been the Chief Executive Officer and General Manager of Anima Holding.